jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 https://example.net/nroBulkRdap1?objectClasses=ip network,autnum,entity
 ```

+For a 200 OK response ([@!RFC9110, section 15.3.1]), the server MUST return a JSON object with its "objects" member
+filled with all the objects for the RDAP object classes listed in the "objectClasses" query parameter.

+If the RDAP object classes listed in the "objectClasses" query parameter are all valid ([@!RFC9083, section 5], or a
+future RDAP object class) but the bulk data functionality has not been implemented for some of them, the server SHOULD
+return a 501 Not Implemented response ([@!RFC9110, section 15.6.2]).

+If one or more of the RDAP object classes listed in the "objectClasses" query parameter are invalid, the server SHOULD
+return a 400 Bad Request response ([@!RFC9110, section 15.5.1]).

 # Security Considerations

 It is RECOMMENDED to use JSON Web Signature (JWS) [@!RFC7515] / JSON Web Key (JWK) [@!RFC7517] to sign and validate JSON
 data.
 It is further RECOMMENDED that Elliptic Curve Digital Signature Algorithm (ECDSA) ([@!RFC7518, section 3.4]) be
 used for JWS.

-When JWS and JWK are used to sign JSON data, the JWS string is returned in the HTTP response for the download call.
+When JWS and JWK are used to sign JSON data, the JWS string is returned in the HTTP response for the bulk data call.
 The
 client first verifies the JWS string and then decodes the Base64URL-encoded payload for JSON data.

 Furthermore, it is RECOMMENDED to follow the guidance from [@!RFC7481, section 3] to secure the bulk data URL for